kubernetes/website/content/en/docs/concepts/services-networking/service.md

   on the DNS records could impose a high load on DNS that then becomes difficult to manage.

-Later in this page you can read about various kube-proxy implementations work.
+Later in this page you can read about how various kube-proxy implementations work.
 Overall, you should note that, when running `kube-proxy`, kernel level rules may be modified (for example, iptables rules might get created), which won't get cleaned up, in some cases until you reboot.
 Thus, running kube-proxy is something that should